Developing an HTML5 file uploader with a PHP back end

 Accepted file types

 The File Uploader allows you to restrict uploading certain file types.
-You can set up a custom message if users try to upload, let’s say, an *.sh file instead of an image.
+You can set up a custom message if users try to upload, let’s say, an *.sh file instead of an document or PDF.

 When creating our DIY uploader, we added an attribute right within the HTML.
 Uploadcare’s widget works in a different and more flexible way.